Eemil Viro

 Eemil Viro (born 3 April 2002) is a Finnish professional ice hockey defenceman currently playing for the Malmö Redhawks of the Swedish Hockey League (SHL).
-Viro was drafted 70th overall by the Detroit Red Wings in the 2020 NHL Entry Draft.
+Viro was drafted 70th overall by the Detroit Red Wings in the 2020 NHL entry draft.
 He formerly playing in the Finnish Liiga with HC TPS.

 Playing career

 On 21 May 2021, Viro was signed by the Detroit Red Wings to a three-year, entry-level contract.
 He played out the duration of his contract within the Red Wings organization with affiliates, the Grand Rapids Griffins in the American Hockey League (AHL) and the Toledo Walleye of the ECHL.

 As a pending restricted free agent with the Red Wings, Viro returned to Europe in signing a two-year contract with Swedish outfit, Malmö Redhawks of the SHL, on 5 June 2025.

 Personal life

-Viro's twin sister, Eerika Viro, plays ringette in the Finnish semi-professional ringette league SM Ringette, (formerly known as Ringeten SM-sarja), for VG-62 (ringette).
+Viro's twin sister, Eerika Viro, plays ringette in the Finnish semi-professional ringette league SM Ringette, (formerly known as Ringeten SM-sarja), for VG-62.
 More recently she played for the Finland national ringette team's, 2022 Team Finland Junior (U21) team which competed in the 2022 World Ringette Championships and won against Team Canada U21.